luxio/privatemsg/README.md

 ## Viewing private messages

-This module has a few built in pages to view a user's private messages list, and to view a particular thread.
+This module has a few built in pages to view a user's private messages list, and to view a particular thread and add messages to it.

-To view a user 123's list of private messages, just navigate to `user-messages/123`.
-This will display a list of threads, which can then be clicked on to view and message a particular thread 45 (e.g. `messages/view/456`).
+To view a user's list of private messages, just navigate to `user-messages/123`.
+This will display a list of threads for user 123, which can then be clicked on to view and message a particular thread 456 (e.g. `messages/view/456`).

 ## Send a new private message
 ```